Wade-Hudson/Passed-the-CompTIA-220-1101-Here-How-You-Can-Too/README.md

 <p>I’m excited to share that I’ve officially passed the CompTIA A+ exam, and I wanted to share a great resource that helped me succeed.
 If you’re struggling with study materials or looking for a solid study guide.

-<p>The article breaks down everything you need to know about the exam and provides detailed insights on the best preparation methods.
-It also offers a super helpful PDF guide with real exam questions, explanations, and tips for navigating the exam’s tricky areas.</p>

 <h2>Here’s what helped me pass the A+ exam:</h2>

 <ul>